langevin-usgs/modflow-training-princeton2024/README.md

 *	Using the MODFLOW Application Programming Interface (API) to couple with other models, create custom MODFLOW packages, and control MODFLOW during a simulation

 ## Intended Audience
 This course is suited for groundwater modelers interested in learning about the USGS version of MODFLOW, its newer capabilities, and how to use FloPy to create and run simulations.
-For attendees wanting to run live demonstrations, instructions for installing the required software on a laptop computer (Windows, Mac, and Linux operating systems will be supported) will be provided in advance of the course.
+For attendees wanting to run live demonstrations, instructions for installing the required software on a laptop computer (Windows, Mac, and Linux operating systems will be supported) are provided [here](./SOFTWARE.md).
 No previous experience with FloPy or Python is required, however, participants without any Python experience may benefit from additional preparation prior to the class.

 ## Instructors
 * Chris Langevin, US Geological Survey